-There are some great classic car games: the license plate game (where everyone calls out the states they see and try to mark off all 50), I-spy, and others.
+There are some great classic car games like the license plate game (where everyone calls out the states they see and try to mark off all 50), I-Spy, and others.
 One of my new favorite car games is making a story together.
 Each person says a sentence and builds upon the last to make a group story.

-Another group game assigns a different restaurant to each person, i.e., Burger King, McDonald’s, Wendy’s.
-Every time you see your logo, you count it and at the end of a predetermined time, whoever counts the most wins.
+Another group game assigns a different restaurant to each person, i.e., Burger King, McDonald’s, Wendy’s, etc. Every time you see your logo, you count it and at the end of a predetermined time, whoever counts the most wins.
 These give an opportunity for everyone in the car to interact with each other and engage with the landscape around them.
-And the quick visual is great for littles who can’t yet read to participate.
+And the quick visual is great for littles to participate who can’t yet read.